Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 # Check wordpress-security-scan

 ## Overview

 Runs a WordPress security scan against a site and reports what an attacker can see from the outside.
 Combines the black box scan with the inventory read from the local installation directory, so plugins and themes the scanner cannot fingerprint remotely are still listed with their installed version.
 Findings are split into three classes: known vulnerabilities from the scanner's vulnerability database, exposures that hand an attacker credentials, the database or an account (a readable wp-config backup, an SQL dump, a listable backup folder), and hardening findings such as outdated components or a reachable readme.
 Alerts CRITICAL on an exposure and on a vulnerability whose CVSS base score reaches the critical threshold, because both mean the site can be taken over right now and someone has to react immediately.
 Everything else alerts WARNING.
 The vulnerability database is refreshed before every scan and only queried with an API token; without one the check says so instead of reporting a clean result it could not verify.
 Supports extended reporting via `--lengthy`.
 Requires the command-line tool `wpscan`.

 **Important Notes:**

 * Requires the command-line tool `wpscan` in `PATH`.
 It is a Ruby gem: `sudo gem install wpscan`.
 Install it system-wide, not for a single account: a gem in a user's home is invisible to the monitoring agent and to `sudo`.
-Version 4.0.0 or newer is recommended; on an older release the backup folder enumeration is skipped automatically.
+Keep it current: an enumeration choice the installed release does not know is skipped automatically, so an outdated scanner quietly covers less. `--help` names the release each affected choice needs.
 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 A free token with a small daily request quota is available at <https://wpscan.com/register>.